royqh1979/PyEasyGraphics/docs/tutorials/10_composition_mode.rst

 * `Blend <https://en.wikipedia.org/wiki/Blend_modes>`_ : is used in digital image editing and computer graphics to determine how two layers are blended into each other.

-These 3 types is not strictly orthogonal, and some compositions have different names in each type.
+These three types is not strictly orthogonal, and some compositions have different names in each type.

 Bit Blit (Raster Operations)
 ----------------------------